 Pregnancy Symptoms: What to Watch For

-There’s no specific formula for the timing of early pregnancy symptoms as it varies from person to person and pregnancy to pregnancy.
+There’s no specific formula for the timing of early pregnancy symptoms, as it varies from person to person and pregnancy to pregnancy.
 Often, many moms-to-be do not notice changes in their body until several weeks after conception.
 However, there are exceptions.
 You may notice a difference in your body within as little as one week.
 For instance, sensitivity to smell and tender breasts may appear before you miss your period or within days of conception.
-However, other indicators, like frequent urinating, will appear weeks later.
+However, other indicators, such as frequent urination, may appear weeks later.
 Here is a breakdown of when many women notice specific symptoms.

 Pregnancy Symptoms Before Missed Period

 As stated above, many women may not notice any symptoms later in their pregnancy.
-Here is a general weekly breakdown of when women tend to feel symptoms in early pregnancy.
+Here is a general weekly breakdown of when women typically experience symptoms in early pregnancy.

 Pregnancy Symptoms Week One